sn1de/mark_maker/README.md

 -----

 MarkMaker provides line oriented conversion of content to markdown elements.
-It currently supports first, second and third level headings, links, bullets, numbered bullets, *emphasis*, **strong**, code and basic table markdown.
+It currently supports headings, links, bullets, numbered bullets, *emphasis*, **strong**, code and table markdown.
 See bin/generate_readme.rb for the code used to generate this document and a sample of all these markdown generators in action.

 Simple markdown generation is handled by extensions to the ruby String class.
 Headers,